home

 Join Us This Passover for a Colorful, Energetic Family Adventure!

-From April 5 to 19, dive into a world of color, curiosity, and surprises for the whole family.
+From April 1 to April 8, 2026, dive into a world of color, curiosity, and surprises for the whole family.

 Discover how unexpected connections — between materials and between people — spark reactions that are fascinating, moving, and sometimes even a little magical.